tomatensaft/tomatoe-lib/boilerplates/oci-container/readme.md

 <!-- omit in toc -->
 # oci-container boilerplate

-oci boilerplate for docker and podman docker namin is used because it works with docker and podman
+oci boilerplate for docker and podman
+docker naming is used because it works with docker and podman

 <!-- omit in toc -->
 ## contents